seraphinush-gaming/tera-mysterium/content/en/equipment/v91-kaia.en.md

 Upgrading to Mythical gear transfers over the enchantment level and Random Options, but Infused options and Etchings will dissolve.

 In place of Azart Mark, Mythical gear has **Kaia's Judgement** which decreases Crit Resistance by 25 and Physical, Magical Resistance by 2,000.
-Kaia's Judgement does not stack with Azart Mark.
+Kaia's Judgement does not stack with **Azart Mark**.

 ## Mythical skills